sampoder/umami-22/README.md

 # Deprecation notice

 This example is now deprecated.
 Please use the one maintained in the [starters repository](https://github.com/railwayapp/starters/tree/master/examples/umami) instead.
+Oh no!

 # Umami example